 The forge had been fired but the shop was empty.
 Just as he reached the far door a stocky, beardless youth walked through an interior door into the forge.
 A dwarf!
 He

 nearly stumbled as he continued walking.
-He took several more steps, so that he was out of sight of anyone inside the shop, and stopped.
+He took several more steps, so that he was out of sight of anyone inside the shop, then stopped.
 Now what?
-Make sure he’s actually with
+Make sure he’s actually

 He turned and walked back to the doorway.
 The dwarf was busy pumping the billows attached to the forge.
 Brother Drogo walked inside.
 “Are you the blacksmith?”

 The dwarf turned.
-“No. He’s out making some deliveries.
+“No. I’m his apprentice.
+He’s out making some deliveries.
 He’ll be back within the hour.”

 Brother Drogo’s heart was pounding in his chest.
 On the wall behind the dwarf hung a broadsword with a ruby pommel.
 Exactly such a broadsword had been used by the warrior at Tower